 Stay With Locals

 To use these platforms, you may (or may not) need to pay a little signup fee, but trust me, if you keep travelling abroad and do not mind sharing someone’s couch, it’s worth it.
-I’ve personally used couchsurfing a few times, and totally loved the experience.
+I’ve personally used Couchsurfing a few times and totally loved the experience.
 Here’s a good article on whether or not Couchsurfing a safe travel option.

 - There are dozens of websites you can use for this, but some of the most popular ones include Couchsurfing, HospitalityClub, BeWelcome and Stay4Free.